ritatanght/cardify-lingo/README.md

   - Integration of Google account creation
   - Addition of a quiz mode for users to test their language proficiency
   - Implementation of speech recognition for the quiz in compatible browsers[^1]
+  - Inclusion of the option to add images to cards, users can upload or remove images on the create/edit page or in the single card edit modal

 ### Database Changes